 If you plan to leave it up for multiple years, I would choose a thicker foam for durability.
-You can paint it a different color if you like, as long as you use only latex-based or water-based paint–oil based paint (including spray paint) will react with the foam, causing it to “melt” or dissolve.
+You can paint it a different color if you like, as long as you use only latex-based or water-based paint.
+Oil-based paint (including spray paint) will react with the foam, causing it to “melt” or dissolve.

 - Foil HVAC tape.
 This is the best type of tape to use for attaching the foam board to your camper because it will stay stuck during cold weather but will pull away cleanly without leaving behind any sticky residue when you need to remove it.

-- A permanent marker.
-For marking where to cut the foam board.
+- A permanent marker for marking where to cut the foam board.

-- A tape measure.
-For measuring your camper in order to determine how much foam to buy, and for measuring the foam board for cutting.
+- A tape measure for measuring your camper in order to determine how much foam to buy, and for measuring the foam board for cutting.

 Video of the Installation Process

+Step 1.
 Measuring & Cutting

-This will depend not only on the length of your camper, but also how high your camper sits off the ground.
+This will depend on the length of your camper and how high your camper sits off the ground.
 If you're parked on a slope, you'll probably have more space on one end of your camper and need more foam to cover the height.

-Next we scored the foam board with a knife, then folded the foam board along the cut and ran the knife down the crease on the back side to cut it all the way through.
+Next, we scored the foam board with a knife, then folded the foam board along the cut and ran the knife down the crease on the back side to cut it all the way through.